jamesgpearce/monomi/README.md

-# Monomi
+# monomi

 A.K.A.
 MObile NOde MIddleware

-Monomi is middleware for node.js/[Connect](http://github.com/senchalabs/connect) that provides tools for handling mobile (and other types of) browsers.
+monomi is middleware for node.js/[Connect](http://github.com/senchalabs/connect) that provides tools for handling mobile (and other types of) browsers.

-Monomi detects which type of browser the client is using to access the node.js server, by providing the 'detectBrowserType' middleware.
+monomi detects which type of browser the client is using to access the node.js server, by providing the 'detectBrowserType' middleware.
 It places the type of browser (as a string) in the request.monomi.browserType property:

     var Connect = require("connect"),
-        Monomi = require("monomi");
+        monomi = require("monomi");

     Connect.createServer(

-        Monomi.detectBrowserType(),
+        monomi.detectBrowserType(),

         function(request, response, next) {
             response.writeHead(200, {'Content-Type': 'text/plain'});